|Entrant||LEO BURNETT DUBAI, UNITED ARAB EMIRATES|

 |Advertising Agency:||LEO BURNETT DUBAI, UNITED ARAB EMIRATES|

-In phase 1, the Be heard campaign was communicated without revealing du’s identity.
-Press, outdoor, radio and du representatives on the ground all led audiences to a website – beheard.ae – where the conversation with the public (and between the public) could take place.
+Initially, the Be heard campaign was communicated without revealing du’s identity.
+Press, outdoor, radio and du representatives all led audiences to a website – beheard.ae – where the conversation with the public (and between the public) continued.

 ||Regional Executive Creative Director